What is a Word Scrambler?

 These simple, free-to-use resources will take a word of your choice and mix up the letters, forcing your student to analyse the ‘word’, and figure out the correct order of the letters.

 They won’t impart lessons in-and-of themselves, so don’t look to them to do your job for you.
-But they’ll definitely serve as a quick brain teaser for a student to begin or end a lesson.
+But they’ll definitely serve as a quick brain teaser for a student to begin or end a lesson in teach from home jobs.

 They’re so easy to find that you’ll wonder why you’re not already using them.